Doxuno

 VARIED TERMS

-Clause 12 (Pets): the Tenant is permitted to keep one domestic cat at the Property.
+Clause 12 (Pets): the Tenant may keep one domestic cat at the Property.

 Each variation has been assessed for fairness and transparency in accordance with Part 2 of the Consumer Rights Act 2015.